Marques-079/Ai-plays-SubwaySurfers/README.md

 This algortihm took around 50% of the total build time of this project.
 The GOAL here was a hardcoded model plugged into the CV models and other detection systems which can play the game for around 5-10 mins at a time before dying due to the inadaptability of hardcoded programming.
 A large amount of time was spent on the the pathing and detecion systems; as the game ramps in speed we have lesser and lesser reaction time before collision.
 It was a MUST to have the fasted code possible which resulted in the following few changes :

-A) Swapped MSS (Multiple screenshots) for a customer Swift script.
-Took capture time from 40ms -> 1ms
+• Swapped MSS (Multiple screenshots) for a customer Swift script.
+Took capture time from 40ms -> 1ms <br>
-B) Used Parsec mirroing between devices for game emulation.
-Interaction loop 50ms+ -> 10ms
+• Used Parsec mirroing between devices for game emulation.
+Interaction loop 50ms+ -> 10ms <br>
-C) General optimisation of code for speed and efficiency.
-200ms -> 60ms
+• General optimisation of code for speed and efficiency.
+200ms -> 60ms <br>
-D) Togglable frame saves -> 550ms -> 180ms
+• Togglable frame saves -> 550ms -> 180ms <br>

-### This led to an 83% time save for the frame analysis loop
+This led to an 83% time save for the frame analysis loop

 Screenshots below using hardcoded frame analysis.